marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

   Never log as `root`.
-* not using a common environment locally and in production may cause undetected bugs e.g. the setup uses some bash script with non-POSIX commands, either the command themselves or some options might slightly change between two distinct environments.
+* not using a common environment locally and in production may cause undetected bugs e.g. the setup uses some bash script with non-POSIX commands, either the command themselves or some options might slightly change between two distinct environments (e.g. `sort` has a `--random-sort` option on Linux but not on OSX).
   Use a [VM](https://www.vagrantup.com/) or a [container](http://docker.com/) to make sure there are no discrepancies between your environments.
 * when developing new features, we often purely rely on a local setup.
 This is fine however it will mask lots of ‘real usage’ issues.
 For example, uploading a file locally will likely be instantaneous but will take much longer on a distant server.
 Not considering this could lead to unusable code (e.g. synchronous upload that could freeze the whole system).
 Make sure to test features with a real setup early enough.
 * a lot of products somehow rely on files.
+You should know your [filesystem](http://www.linux.org/threads/filesystem-article-index.6028/).
+  NFS typically needs to be
+  fine [configured](https://wiki.archlinux.org/index.php/NFS/Troubleshooting#Close-to-open.2Fflush-on-close)
-You should know your filesystem.
-NFS typically needs to be fine [configured](https://wiki.archlinux.org/index.php/NFS/Troubleshooting#Close-to-open.2Fflush-on-close) depending on your usage requirements.
+  depending on your usage requirements.